Parramatta Eels: 2016 salary cap breach

-The discovery by the NRL in 2016 of salary cap breaches, over a period of four years, resulted in it stripping the Parramatta club of the twelve competition points the club has accrued so far in the 2016 NRL season.
-In addition to being fined $1 million, Parramatta also had its 2016 NRL Auckland Nines title revoked.[35][36].
-On 19 July 2016 the Parramatta Leagues Club board was sacked by the Independent Liquor and Gaming Authority, and an administrator appointed.
-This effectively also removed the Parramatta board as the seven directors on both boards were the same people.
-Max Donnelly, of Ferrier Hodgson was appointed as administrator.[37].
-At the time of the 12-point deduction, Parramatta were sitting 5th on the ladder but then found themselves at 14th position.
+The main point of interest in this episode was the manner of the punishment when compared to the Melbourne Storm salary cap breach in 2010, while the Melbourne Storm were not allowed to play for points for the whole season the Parramatta Eels were permitted to play for points as soon as they fell back in line with the cap.
+It was acknowledged that this change was made due to the demoralising nature of the Storm punishment and having to witness a team running out week after week with nothing to play for.

+The aftermath ended with Parramatta hooker Nathan Peats being squeezed out of the club, so the club would be just under the salary cap and start playing for competition points for the remainder of the season.
+Though this did very little for the troubled club finishing the NRL season 13th on the ladder winning only six of their last 14 matches.

 Their first match played after the points deduction was against South Sydney at Parramatta Stadium, Parramatta lost the match 22–20 in a close game.
 2016 would also prove to be the final year that Parramatta would play at Parramatta Stadium as it was due to be demolished at seasons end to make way for a new 30,000-seat stadium.
 The final home game played at Parramatta Stadium was against The St. George in front of 13,553 spectators.
 Parramatta went on to beat St. George 30–18.
 Parramatta's final game of 2016 saw them travel to New Zealand to play The Auckland Warriors.
 Parramatta won the match 40–18 with Bevan French scoring 3 tries.
 At the end of the season, Parramatta finished in 14th place on the ladder but had they not been stripped of the 12 competition points they would have played in the finals.
 The 2016 season was also difficult for Parramatta as to become salary cap compliant the club needed to release players such as Nathan Peats and Junior Paulo to be able to play for points.
 Star recruit Kieran Foran who signed only months earlier on a $1 million a year contract also walked out on the club mid-season due to numerous personal problems and off field issues.